Katherine Havlik ’12, will be attending the University of Utah School of Psychology PhD program

 Zoe MacLeod ‘11 earned an M.A. degree in information studies from UCLA, focusing on archives.

 Westrey Page '12 is pursuing an M.A. degree in art history at the Freie Universitat in Berlin.
 She participated in the Congress-Bundestag Young Professionals Exchange Program in 2012-13, a competitive fellowship program offered to seventy-five young Americans each year.
 The program offers university training followed by an internship of the candidate's choice in Germany in order to develop intercultural exchange between young Americans and German professionals.

 Andrew Griebeler '09, a Ph.D candidate at the University of California, Berkeley, won first prize in the 2012 student essay competition of the International Center of Medieval Art (New York, NY) for his paper: "Picturing Time and Eternity in Sixth-Century Ravenna."

-Emily Bolton '12 is pursuing an M.A. in Library and Information Science at the University of Washington.
+Emily Bolton '12 earned an M.A. in Library and Information Science at the University of Washington and is working as the company librarian and music assistant for the Seattle Opera.

-Kelsey Eldridge '12 is pursuing an M.A. degree in Art History at the University of Washington in Seattle.
+Kelsey Eldridge '12 earned an M.A. degree in Art History at the University of Washington in Seattle.
 Check out her blogs on Hagia Sophia and on Why Study Art History, along with other topics.

 Rebekah McKay '10 earned an M.A. degree in Archaeology at the University of Exeter.

 Zoe Fromer ‘10 earned a Master of Arts in Teaching at Lewis and Clark College, Portland, OR.